 The Post Office Monthly Income Scheme (POMIS) is a Government of India backed small savings scheme that allows the investor (s) to set aside (save) a specific amount every month.
 Subsequently, interest is added to this investment at the applicable rate and paid out to the depositor(s) on a monthly basis.

-The interest rate of POMIS in Q2 FY18-19 is 7.3%, while the revised rate for Q3 FY18-19 is 7.7%.
+The interest rate of POMIS for Q4 FY18-19 (Jan-March 2019) is 7.8%.
 The following are the historical Post Office MIS Interest Rates* :

 |Period||Interest Rate on Post Office MIS (annual)|